Syllabus

 The university provides many resources to help students achieve academic and artistic excellence.
 These resources include:

-The University (and associated) Libraries
+The University Libraries

 Making Center